 How Is It Different From An Employment Business?

 An employment business is slightly different because they temporarily supply or provide workers on secondment to hiring companies.
-This means that the employment business pays their workers directly, while an employment agency simply recruits workers and passes them to the hirer, who is then responsible for their remuneration.
+This means that the employment business pays their workers directly the amount depending on employee data characteristics while an employment agency simply recruits workers and passes them to the hirer, who is then responsible for their remuneration.

 What’s The Outlook For Employment Agencies?